cooper/evented-configuration/README.md

 In any case, events are fired with arguments `(old value, new value)`.

 Say you have an unnamed block of type `myBlock`.
-If you changed the key `myKey` in `myBlock`, Evented::Configuration would fire the event `eventedObject.change:myBlock:myKey`.
+If you changed the key `myKey` in `myBlock`, Evented::Configuration would fire the event `eventedConfiguration.change:myBlock:myKey`.

 Now assume you have a named block of type `myBlock` with name `myName`.
-If you changed the key `myKey` in `myBlock:myName`, Evented::Configuration would fire event `eventedObject.change:myBlock/myName:myKey`.
+If you changed the key `myKey` in `myBlock:myName`, Evented::Configuration would fire event `eventedConfiguration.change:myBlock/myName:myKey`.

+However, it is recommended that you use the `->on_change()` method rather than directly attaching event callbacks.
+This will insure compatibility for later versions that could possibly change the way events are fired.

 # History